jooewoo/fantasy-kings-back-end/README.md

 2. Add up to date NFL season, and previous NFL seasons
 3. Style and organize in an efficient manner.
 4. Want to style it for mobile as well.
+5. Want to be able to import your yahoo or espn team for fantasy basketball and football

 ## Links
 * [Front-end repo](https://github.com/jooewoo/full-stack-front-end-client)